ghik/zerowaste/README.md

 }
 ```

-This is a very easy mistake to make which may be the cause of very tricky bugs, e.g. when the discarded expression
+This is an easy mistake to make and it may cause very tricky bugs, e.g. when the discarded expression
-is an `IO` that was supposed to do something important.
-The Scala compiler does not detect this mistake because Scala
+was an `IO` that did something important.
+The Scala compiler does not detect this kind of mistake because Scala
-is not a purely functional language - it can rarely be sure that expressions are actually pure.
+is not a purely functional language so the compiler cannot assume that all expressions are pure.

-This plugin fixes that by reporting a warning for all discarded expressions whose type is anything other than `Unit`.
+This plugin reports a warning for any discarded expression whose type is not `Unit`.

 ## Usage